Awnings are either fitted to the roof or wall of a vehicle. Which method is suitable depends on the following three factors:

 Curved edges are suitable for roof fittings.
 Whereas a squared edge with sufficient room above the door will accommodate a wall mounting.
 In either case, suitable mounting brackets are also required.
 Your vehicle’s length will determine the size of the awning.

 Ultimately, this comes down to individual preferences and the amount of space available on your vehicle for mounting.
 We outline key details below:

-Disadvantage: You lose genuine freedom of travel because you’re reliant on power.
-Although automatic awnings have a manual override function: this can be inconvenient as often the awning must be dismantled to access parts required for manual operation.
+Disadvantage - You lose genuine freedom of travel because you’re reliant on power.
+Although automatic awnings do have a manual override function: use of this can be inconvenient as often the awning must be dismantled to access parts required for manual operation.

-Disadvantage: It takes on average 10-12 minutes to put out a manual awning.
+Disadvantage - It takes on average 10-12 minutes to deploy a manual awning.
 For some people this may be a problem, particularly if the awning is frequently deployed and stowed over a short period of time.